 Gross margin for the year ended December 31, 2015 of 10.3% decreased 6.1-percentage points as compared to 2014.
 On an adjusted basis, gross margin of 15.8% decreased by 0.6-percentage points as compared to 2014.
-Targeted resource and other investments, impacts from unfavorable line-of-business mix, increased expenses associated with our HE platform implementations, prior to the government healthcare strategy change noted above, and price declines were partially offset by productivity improvements and restructuring benefits.
+Targeted resource and other investments, impacts from unfavorable line-of-business mix, increased expenses associated with our HE platform implementations, prior to the change in strategy in our Government Healthcare business noted above, and price declines were partially offset by productivity improvements and restructuring benefits.